RawPatty/rawpatty.github.io/docs/_posts/2024-05-31-Terraform-Enterprise-on-AKS.markdown

 - Azure Kubernetes services (privatelink.YOURREGION.azmk8s.io)
 - Azure Cache for Redis (privatelink.redis.cache.windows.net)
 - Azure Storage Account - Blob storage service (privatelink.blob.core.windows.net)

+Now the zones are created, we can work on the VNet and subnets

 - Create a virtual network (if required to peer back to a hub, ensure the address space does not overlap your peered network)
 - Create subnets - I set up three which I think would be the minimum, (/26 for AKS cluster, /28 for postgressql, /27 for private endpoints, apply the NSG and Route tables to the subnets)